dubzzz/fast-check/website/blog/2023-09-17-whats-new-in-fast-check-3-13-0/index.md

 This new release goes in the same direction, by preparing the ground for version 4.0.0 to enable even more defaults immediately.
 So far they are opt-ins while they will be opt-outs starting in the next major.

+## Invalid date

+In JavaScript, an _invalid date_ is a date.
+When building dates out of strings, it is common to fall onto invalid dates.
+If not captured early enough, they might blow your algorithms.

+## Null prototype

 ## Changelog since 3.12.0

 The version 3.13.0 is based on version 3.12.1.